Small Farm & Food Fest

 MetroParks' free Small Farm & Food Fest celebrates healthy eating, sustainable living

-Festivalgoers will experience modern-day and historical farming techniques, along with gardening, food preparation, cooking, homesteading and home sustainability information.
-The event will be hosted at the Carriage Hill MetroPark visitor center, historical farm and farmhouse.
+Festivalgoers will experience modern-day and historical farming techniques, along with gardening, food preparation, cooking, homesteading and home sustainability activities.
+The event will be hosted at the Carriage Hill MetroPark visitor center and historical farm.

 This event is free to the public and for all ages.